stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 Pull requests and bug reports are welcome.
 Please send them to the bug tracker of the project page: https://github.com/stephanrauh/ExploringAngular/tree/master/embedding-pdf

+## Building the library from scratch (and updating to the latest version of Mozilla's pdf.js)

+Have a look at https://github.com/stephanrauh/ngx-extended-pdf-viewer/blob/master/README.md

 ## License and Kudos

 The library is based on https://github.com/mozilla/pdf.js, which has been published under an Apache V2 license.

 Hence the licence of the ngx-extended-pdf-viewer is the Apache V2 license, too.

+## Changelog

+till 0.1.3: initial version based on the embeddable PDF-Viewer https://github.com/legalthings/pdf.js-viewer 0.2.0: use Mozilla's pdf.js (https://github.com/mozilla/pdf.js) directly.
+Update to pdf.js 2.0.641.